-Living in Florida & having great friends that work there- we often go to Sea World and Disney World.
-But because we are on a budget and go so frequently (yes yes, I know it’s nice!), we cannot afford to eat/snack at the theme parks when we go!
+Living in Florida & having great friends that work at theme parks – we often went to Sea World and Disney World.
+But because we were on such a tight budget and went so frequently (yes yes, I know it’s nice!), we could not afford to eat/snack at the theme parks when we go!
 Even if it were a one time vacation it is way out of our budget to eat at a theme park for a meal!
-A family of 4 could easily drop $60 on lunch!
+A family of 4 could easily drop $60 or more on lunch!
 Even a “quick snack” will easily set you back $6 a person!

 - Pack your own lunch!
 Most parks now will let you bring in your own food so double check first.
 I know at Disney & Sea World you can bring your own food.
 Especially since my son has food allergies.